+- Dramatic Concept

-- Practice-Led Project This task is split into three components:
+This task is split into three components:

 - Part A-a response to live theatre

 - Part B-a devised concept for a performance

-- Part C-a performance.
+- Part C-a student devised performance.

+- 2. Practice Led Project

+- Part A Directorial Vision

+- Part B Scripted Performance.